Sauna: Heat storage-sauna

-The smoke-sauna stove is also used with a sealed stone compartment and chimney (a heat storage-stove) which eliminates the smoke odour and eye irritation of the smoke sauna.
+The smoke-sauna stove is also used with a sealed stone compartment and chimney (a heat storage stove) which eliminates the smoke odor and eye irritation of the smoke sauna.
 A heat storage stove does not give up much heat in the sauna before bathing since the stone compartment has an insulated lid.
-When the sauna bath is started and the löyly shutter opened a soft warmth flow into the otherwise relatively cold (60 C) sauna.
-This heat is soft and clean because, thanks to combustion, the stove stones glow red, even white-hot, and are freed of dust at the same time.
+When the sauna bath is started and the löyly shutter opens a soft warmth flows into the otherwise relatively cold (60 C) sauna.
+This heat is soft and clean because, thanks to combustion, the stove stones glow red, even white-hot, and are free of dust at the same time.
 When bathing the heat-storage sauna will become as hot as a continuous fire-type sauna (80–110 C) but more humid.
 The stones are usually durable heatproof and heat-retaining peridotite.
 The upper part of the stove is often insulated with rock wool and firebricks.
 Heat-storing stoves are also found with electric heating, with similar service but no need to maintain a fire.